 From t-shirts to beer glasses, there are plenty of opportunities to offer products to promote your brand.
 You can also give away or sell items like pens, stationery, tote bags, and Christmas ornaments.
 To spread the word about your restaurant, you can even create contests with free giveaways.
 Additionally, when guests purchase products that feature your restaurant logo, it further increases loyalty because they now own an item connected to your restaurant, making them invested in your brand.
 And the more your customers share your logo, the better brand recognition you’ll get.

 Restaurant Brand Cohesion

 Cohesion extends to your online presence as well.
 You wouldn’t have a fine dining restaurant that leaves snarky Facebook comments.
-But if you’re an edgy BBQ food truck, maybe a little bit of snark on social media is perfectly fine!
-Any time you roll out a new facet of your brand, you should always check in with your gut feelings to make sure it works well within your existing context.
+But if you’re an edgy BBQ food truck, maybe a little bit of snark on social media is perfectly fine.
+Any time you roll out a new facet of your brand, you should always check in with your brand messaging to make sure it works within your existing context.